New state law requires public schools to teach Asian American history

 “Like a lot of legislation, this has been a topic of conversation for a while,” she said.
 “But it occurred to us ... that this was the best way for us to respond to the rise in anti-Asian hate and xenophobia that we have seen in the pandemic.”

-Gong-Gershowitz related her own family history from the time her grandfather came to the U.S. in the 1920s, about 40 years after Congress passed the Chinese Exclusion Act, the first major federal legislation restricting immigration.
-But she said she never learned about that, or about the constitutional issues surrounding the internment of Japanese Americans during World War II, until she was in law school.
+Gong-Gershowitz related her family’s history from the time her grandfather came to the U.S. in the 1920s, about 40 years after Congress passed the Chinese Exclusion Act, the first major federal legislation restricting immigration.
+She said she didn’t learn about that, or about the constitutional issues surrounding the internment of Japanese Americans during World War II, until law school.

-Under the new law, beginning in the 2022-23 school year, all public elementary schools and high schools in Illinois will be required to teach one unit that focuses on the events of Asian American history from the 19th century to the present, including the history of Asian Americans in Illinois and the Midwest, as well as the contributions Asian Americans have made toward advancing civil rights.
+Under the new law, beginning in the 2022-23 school year, all public elementary and high schools in Illinois will be required to teach a unit that focuses on Asian American history from the 19th century to the present, including the history of Asian Americans in Illinois and the Midwest, as well as contributions they have made to advancing civil rights.

-The law also provides that the course work will include the contributions made by individual Asian Americans in government, art, humanities and science as well as the contributions of Asian American communities to the economic, cultural, social and political development of the U.S.
+The law also provides that coursework will include the contributions made by individual Asian Americans in government, art, humanities and science as well as the contributions of Asian American communities to the economic, cultural, social and political development of the U.S.

-It also tasks the State Board of Education with preparing and distributing instructional materials that local districts can use as guidelines as they develop their own curriculum.
+The law also tasks the Illinois State Board of Education with preparing and distributing instructional materials that local districts can use as guidelines as they develop their own curriculum.

 That new law comes on the heels of legislation Pritzker signed earlier this year expanding the teaching of Black history in public schools, including the history of African civilization before enslavement, as well as a law Pritzker signed in 2019 requiring schools to include the contributions of LGBTQ individuals in history lessons.